RouninMedia/convertToRGBA/README.md

  to `rgba()` format.

- In every conversion, the user may define a new alpha-channel transparency setting.
+ In every conversion, the user may set the alpha-channel transparency to a new value, if they wish to.